Apple Watch Ultra 2 vs. Series 10 Titanium: Which Premium Model is Best?

 Which Model Am I Keeping?

-After wearing the Ultra 2 for a year, I’ve enjoyed the Series 10’s ability to disappear on my wrist again—it’s easy to forget I’m even wearing a watch.
+After wearing the Ultra 2 for a year, I’ve enjoyed the Series 10’s ability to disappear on my wrist again.
+It’s easy to forget I’m even wearing a watch.
 I considered keeping it after this review and would’ve if I needed sleep tracking, but I’ll be selling it.

-I still love the Ultra’s flat screen, action button, statement-making design, and the longer battery life for quick overnight trips—way more than I expected to.
+I still love the Ultra’s flat screen, action button, statement-making design, and the longer battery life for quick overnight trips, more than I expected to.
 That said, I wouldn’t be mad about sticking with the Series 10 either; they’re both incredible watches.